JGonzalez249/fid/README.md

 # fid
-Repository is for the class DIG2500 Fundamentals of Interactive Design
+Repository is for DIG2500 Fundamentals of Interactive Design online class